-Hospice Northwest is a volunteer non-profit organization dedicated to providing compassionate support and resources to clients and their loved ones.
+Hospice Northwest is a non-profit organization dedicated to providing compassionate support and resources to clients and their loved ones.
 Hospice Northwest “helps make every moment matter” by offering comfort, support and a sense of connection to families and clients who are dealing with a life limiting illness or struggling with grief.
 The Board, staff and volunteers of Hospice Northwest all believe “how we die matters”.

-George Jeffrey Children's Centre offers programs and services that meet the physical, development and social needs of Northwestern Ontario children of all ages and abilities.
+George Jeffrey Children's Centre offers programs and services that meet the physical, developmental and social needs of northwestern Ontario children of all ages and abilities.
 Their dedicated and caring professionals acknowledge and respect each family's uniqueness and seek their advice and guidance to help children reach their potential.
-Tbaytel has had a close, caring connection with George Jeffrey, supporting events like the Soapbox Races, Hometown Heroes Children’s Charity Golf Classic, and the annual Parade of Lights, all of which help kids get the services and programs they need to thrive.
+Tbaytel has had a close, caring connection with George Jeffrey, supporting events like the Soapbox Races, Hometown Heroes Charity Golf Classic, and the annual Parade of Lights, all of which help kids get the services and programs they need to thrive.

 Leadership Thunder Bay was developed in 2003 to encourage our community to think about the future.
 With the help of local organizations such as Tbaytel, Leadership Thunder Bay's eight month program helps to encourage participants to challenge themselves and the current thinking surrounding issues facing Thunder Bay.